csd1100/learning/notes/react/hooks.md

 - `useState` hook takes initial value as input and returns an array / tuple of reference to the state variable and setter for that variable.
 - React keeps track of all the state created using `useState`.
+- The reference to the variable is *immutable* and state can only be mutated by setter.
 - For `input` only bind the value to react state variable, when we want the value to be dynamically updated based on condition using `onChange`.